They were wrongly accused of raping a woman. Will Florida’s Groveland Four be pardoned?

-Incoming Agriculture Commissioner Nikki Fried says she’ll move to pardon members of the Groveland Four during the first meeting of Florida’s Cabinet next year, correcting one of the worst abuses of the state’s racist past.
+Incoming Agriculture Commissioner Nikki Fried says she’ll move to pardon members of the Groveland Four during the first meeting of Florida’s Cabinet next year, a formal — though modest — concession to one of the worst abuses in state history.

 The Florida Legislature last year asked Gov. Rick Scott and the other three members of the Clemency Board to speed up the process to posthumously pardon the men, who were wrongly accused of raping a white woman in 1949 and then murdered, tortured or wrongly imprisoned.